aieslab/aieslab.github.io/_projects/opportunity_grid_datacentre.md

 ## Who We're Looking For

 Someone interested in RL and energy systems.
-This is more research-stage than our other projects—good for someone who wants to explore and publish rather than deploy immediately.
+This is more research-stage than our other projects, good for someone who wants to explore and publish rather than deploy immediately.